TydiumCraft/API-Website/README.md

-# api-website
+# API - Website
-The Website + Docs Pages for the Tydium API Endpoints.
+Currently the source code that holds the documentation for the website.
+(coming soon, revamping some code.
+Shouldn't be too loong)